Jelly-RDF/jelly-jvm/README.md

 # Jelly-JVM

-Java Virtual Machine implementation of Jelly, an RDF serialization format and gRPC streaming protocol, written in Scala 3.
-Jelly-JVM currently supports both Apache Jena and RDF4J.
+Implementation of Jelly, a super-fast RDF serialization format and streaming protocol for Apache Jena and Eclipse RDF4J.
+Jelly-JVM was written in Scala 3 and a bit of Java.

-This collection of libraries aims to provide the full stack of utilities for fast and scalable RDF streaming with the [Jelly protocol](https://github.com/Jelly-RDF/specification).
+Jelly-JVM gives you the full stack of utilities for fast and scalable RDF streaming with the [Jelly protocol](https://github.com/Jelly-RDF/specification).
 You can only use a part of the stack (e.g., only the serializer), or you may choose to use the full gRPC server and the reactive streaming utilities.

 **Documentation, download links, usage guide and more: [https://w3id.org/jelly/jelly-jvm](https://w3id.org/jelly/jelly-jvm)**